jawardell/etc/coursework/CS4212/a2/README.md

 and transmission delay for an arbitrary number of packets and routers.
 Here is the formula, as a function of number of routers and packets, listed below coupled with a time table justification.

+*i'll add this soon, i just need to fix 2 small things on the diagram and render the formula in latex.*